About the Journal

 The Journal of Osseointegration selects only original papers; the Editors believe in ethical writing and endeavour to check that papers before being published in the Journal of Osseointegration are exempt from plagiarism.
-Access to the contents of the Journal of Osseointegration is open and free to registered users: this is our small contribution to global exchange of knowledge.
+Access to the contents of the Journal of Osseointegration is open: this is our small contribution to global exchange of knowledge.
 Users can read, download, copy, distribute, print, search, or link to the full texts of our articles.
 The Journal of Osseointegration, according to ANVUR VQR 2011-2014 Regulations for Italian researchers, is available in the CINECA repository.

 Submission and publication of articles in the Journal of Osseointegration are free of charge.

 The aim and scope of the Journal of Osseointegration, Periodontics and Prosthodontics is to publish clinical articles related to the science and practice of oral implantology and related areas.
 The goal is to provide updated evidence-based information to help clinicians in making the best decision for their patients.
 The focus is on reliable laboratory and clinical articles.
 All manuscripts undergo an initial screening process, and those that are suitable for the journal will then be peer reviewed.
 However, please note that manuscripts that do not follow the guidelines as explained in this document may be rejected immediately (a brief explanation for the rejection will be provided).